pangeo-data/education-material/pedagogy/git/README.md

 This is nowhere near as constructive -- if you want to learn `git` -- as making time to go through a good tutorial like the one provided by [software carpentry](https://swcarpentry.github.io/git-novice/).

+***What's the (short summary please) main thing I need to know here?***

+We figure you are most likely a ***Pangeo User***: You want to do large-scale-data (geo)science on a system that provides matching compute power on demand, appropriate tools, data access, manageable cost and reproducibility. *Reproducibility* includes *code security*: Everything is backed up (regardless of if you lost your laptop on the bus).
+In order to participate in this environment you will need a working familiarity with `git`.
+You are the person this FAQ was primarily written for.
+A ***Pangeo Builder*** or
+***Pangeo Developer*** will need a much deeper engagement with `git` and `GitHub` in relation to the rest of the pangeo machinery.

 ***Why do I care about `git`?***

 `git` is a Linux command (by definition since it was written by Linus *himself* in 2005) that does source control.